Ikenna-Mennelik-Ifedobi/Tier-1-Help-Desk-And-IT-Support-Home-Labs/User Account Management/README.md

 ---

 ### 🏢 Business Scenario
-* **Identity Provisioning Event (Date: July 10, 2026; 10:00 A.M.):** A new hire requires immediate environment setup inside the domain network.
+* **Identity Provisioning Event (Date: July 10, 2026):** A new hire requires immediate environment setup inside the domain network.
 As a Tier 1 Help Desk Technician, you must create a new domain user object under a distinct departmental OU (`lab.local/Employees/Marketing`), populate their operational contact parameters, and map their profile to a specific departmental file share group.

-* **HR Suspension Operations (Date: July 10, 2026; 12:00 P.M.):** Human Resources issues an urgent policy suspension notice regarding this user.
+* **HR Suspension Operations (Date: July 13, 2026):** Human Resources issues an urgent policy suspension notice regarding this user.
 To guarantee complete risk mitigation, you must instantly block interactive network logon paths.

-* **Reinstatement Operations (Date: July 10, 2026; 5:00 P.M.):** Following a resolved internal HR inquiry, you receive authorization to restore full access.
+* **Reinstatement Operations (Date: July 17, 2026):** Following a resolved internal HR inquiry, you receive authorization to restore full access.
 You must reverse the suspension, unlock the authentication profile, and ensure zero degradation of group-level network permissions.

 ---